linkdd/tcp2canopsis/README.rst

 *NB: other options are still mandatory*

-Or via the configuration file :
+Or via the configuration file:

 .. code-block:: javascript